kestra-io/docs/docs/plugin-developer-guide/documentation/README.md

 - `title`: a short description of a property.
 - `description`: long description of a property.
-- `anyOf`: allows to specify which types are allowed when the type of the property can be extended (interface, abstract classes, ...).
-This should be set when the type of the property is `Object`.
+- `anyOf`: a list of allowed sub-types of a property.
+Use it when the property type is an interface, an abstract classes, or a class inside a hierarchy of class to denote possible sub-types.
+This should be set when the property type is `Object`.

 The `@Schema` and `@PluginProperty` annotations can be used on fields, methods, or classes.